 Ni would come out with an insight and Ti would analyze and judge the insight logically.
 The information and feedback that Ti provides would trigger Ni to come out with a new and better insight.
 This cycle would go on forever if we can’t derive a conclusion that satisfies the Ti function.

-This is commonly known as analysis paralysis.
+This is commonly known as analysis paralysis or in MBTI terminology, the Ni-Ti loop.

 1. Be aware of your overthinking tendency.